 Stock up on cash before arriving.
 There is now a single ATM in Tortuguero (Banco de Costa Rica), but you don't want to take your chances.

 Tortuguero isn't a swimming beach.
-Strong currents and choppy waters make this section of coast unhospitable to swimmers.
+Strong currents and choppy waters make this section of the coast unhospitable to swimmers.
 So leave the swimsuit in the luggage and come for the turtle viewing instead.